Triceratops

 USA

-With its 3 horns, a parrot-like beak and a large frill that could reach nearly 1 metre (3 feet) across, the Triceratops skull is one of the largest and most striking of any land animal.
+With its three horns, parrot-like beak and large frill that could reach nearly one metre across, the skull of Triceratops is one of the largest and most striking of any land animal.

-The horns could have been used to fend off attacks from Tyrannosaurus.
+Triceratops might have used its horns to fend off attacks from Tyrannosaurus.
 A partial Triceratops fossil collected in 1997 has a horn that was bitten off, with bite marks that match Tyrannosaurus.
-The fossil shows that the horn healed after being bitten, so at least some Triceratops survived these encounters.
+The fossil shows that the horn healed after being bitten, indicating that at least some Triceratops survived these encounters.

 Puncture marks on fossil frills show that male Triceratops also used their horns to fight each other, probably to impress females.

-Many other horned dinosaurs are known to have lived in herds because of a fossil find of many different individuals at the same location.
+We know many other horned dinosaur species lived in herds because we’ve found fossils of many different individuals of the same species at the same location.

 By moving in herds, prey animals can warn each other of danger and lessen their chances of being singled out by a predator.